Ice on the black sand of Diamond Beach

 When visiting Diamond Beach, it’s best to have waterproof shoes and even a waterproof jacket.
 Also, don’t walk into the water.
 The waves are sneaky and there have been reports of tourists getting stranded on the icebergs.

-Since I had seen the Auroras the night before, I kind of had a feeling they might be visible again.
-Driving along Highway 1was much darker and I knew I’d have a better chance to see them.
+Since I had seen the Auroras the night before in Reykjavik, I kind of had a feeling they might be visible again.
+Also, Highway 1 was much darker and I figured I’d have a better chance to see them.
 I also had a better idea what to look for.
-If the auroras aren’t very strong, they appear as whitish-gray.
-The sky looks like it’s shimmering.
+If the auroras aren’t very strong, they appear as whitish-gray shimmer in the sky.

-As I was driving, I started to notice some changes in the sky, so I pulled over.
-It just so happened that I stopped right by SkΓ³gafoss, one of the waterfalls I had planned on seeing but had to bypass in my quest to get to Diamond Beach.
+As I was driving, I started to notice some changes overhead, so I pulled over.
+It just so happened that I stopped right by Skógafoss, one of the waterfalls I had planned on seeing but had to bypass in my quest to get to Diamond Beach.

 I didn’t have a tripod – an necessity for getting good photos of the northern lights – but even without it, let’s just say I stood on the side of the road in Iceland at midnight and cried.
 It was breathtaking.
-My photos aren’t perfect but it’s a great memory.
+My photos aren’t perfect but it’s one of my top memories of Iceland.

 • Day 4 driving total – 492 miles